2i2c-org/infrastructure/docs/hub-deployment-guide/deploy-support/register-central-grafana.md

-# Register the cluster's Prometheus Server with the central Grafana
+# Register the cluster's Prometheus server with the central Grafana

 Once you have [deployed the support chart](deploy-support-chart), you must also register this cluster as a datasource for the [central Grafana dashboard](grafana-dashboards:central).
 This will allow you to visualize cluster statistics not only from the cluster-specific Grafana deployement but also from the central dashboard, that aggregates data from all the clusters.